atharvapatil1210/asm_py/README.md

-# asm_py
+# asm-chill-py

-`asm_py` is a Python library that simulates basic CPU operations and provides a simple framework for running assembly-like instructions.
+`asm_chill_py` is a Python library that simulates basic CPU operations and provides a simple framework for running assembly-like instructions.
 It is ideal for educational purposes, allowing users to interact with CPU registers, perform memory operations, and execute basic assembly commands in Python.

 ## Features